ytmytm/PyFAT12-DD-001/README.md

   was not accessible, even with its jumper set to DS0.
 With DS1 nothing worked, with DS0 setting the LED blinked like for access, but motor didn't turn.
 I think this is a design problem and there should be a full set of jumpers on the cartridge side
 - I used standard PC HD FDD, with HD floppies.
-The provided firmware can't format HD floppies.
+The provided firmware can't format HD floppies as-is.
 It only returned 'DISK NOT RELIABLE' error for me.
-  I had to cover HD hole on all the floppies even though they were in fact HD, not DD.
+  I had to cover HD hole on all the floppies even though the media inside and drive mechanism were in fact HD, not DD.
-  HD floppies (with open hole) formatted as 720K DD on a PC were not read reliably by DD-001.
-Only after covering the HD hole and formatting it again on PC with exactly the same settings (720K DD) it worked fine.
+  HD floppies (with open hole) formatted as 720K DD on a PC could not be read reliably by DD-001.
+  Only after covering the HD hole and formatting them again on PC with exactly the same settings (720K DD) it worked fine.
+  Conclusion: **always cover the HD hole**.
 - If there is no floppy in the drive the firmware will try to read it for several seconds until displaying a message.
   That's the only time when you can hit RUN/STOP key to regain control and enter BASIC
 - If there is a DD-formatted floppy in the drive, without BOOT.EXE file firmware will give up immediately